tonytvo/blog-generator/content/blog/evolutionary-ensemble-programming-patterns/index.md

     - do you have anything to contribute
     - can you learn from the session
   - people that dominates from the mob/ensemble could be rejected from the ensemble because of law of contributing
+  - if the task is known, take the mob to create a generator for it.

 # Quotes